Share this article

 Now that you know how to build an investment portfolio, it’s time to start investing in your future!
 However, remember that investing is risky by nature, and there’s no guarantee that your investments will be profitable.

-Whether you're an active investor or want to grow your wealth passively, Baraka can help you achieve your financial goals.
-View our free resources to learn how to make your money work for you and get started with Baraka today to invest in over 4,000 U.S. stocks and ETFs with zero commission fees.
+Whether you're an active investor or want to grow your wealth passively, baraka can help you achieve your financial goals.
+View our free resources to learn how to make your money work for you and get started with Baraka today to invest in over 6,000 U.S. stocks and ETFs.